 Satan is powerful so please do not let anyone tell you that he isn’t.
 That being said, however, Satan is also predictable and preys on our vulnerabilities.

 So, why do we compare ourselves to others?
-The simple answer is we get caught up in lies of the devil being forced in our minds such as the following:
+The simple answer is we get caught up in lies of the devil being forced into our minds such as the following:

 - You are not loved